 In principle, the smaller the size of the bin, the more accurate our method becomes.
 However, reducing the bin size also reduces the number of data points within each bin.
 Therefore, uncertainties associated with small number statistics would become important for bins that are too small.
-In addition, although the line ratios that form the 3D space are insensitive to attenuation, they still change slightly with varying attenuation.
-When the size of the bin is comparable to the maximum change in these line ratios due to attenuation, the result would be biased.
 In practice, we tried different bin sizes and eventually used a size of $\rm 0.0167\times 0.0167\times 0.0167~dex^3$ for each bin.
 With this binning scheme, we have $\sim 3000$ bins with more than 180 data points within each bin.
 Meanwhile, the $\pm 2\sigma$ range of $\log (f_{\rm H\alpha}/f_{\rm H\beta}/2.86)$ is typically $\rm 0.20_{-0.02}^{+0.04}~ dex$ in each bin.
 Before fitting the reddening relations, we removed 3D bins with fewer than 180 data points.
 We also tried other cuts that select bins with more than 100 data points and 300 data points.
 Since the MaNGA data are more densely populated at high metallicities in the 3D line ratio space, the cut on the number of data points in each bin influences the average metallicity of our sample.
-We discuss the effect of different binning scheme and bin selection criteria in detail in Section~\ref{sec:discussions}.
+We discuss the effect of different binning scheme and bin selection criteria in detail in Section~\ref{subsec:binning_eff}.